a depiction of the demon Amaymon (based on the medieval descriptions)

 Powers and Abilities

-Amaymon’s powers are derived from his regal authority and directional dominion over a vast segment of the infernal hierarchy.
-His abilities are focused on governance, control, and retribution:
+Amaymon’s powers come from his royal authority and his rule over a large part of the infernal world.
+His main abilities are governance, control, and punishment:

-• Causes Confusion and Failure: His unchecked presence is believed to cause the entire ritual to fail, leading to confusion, errors, and an inability to command the desired lesser spirit.
+• Causes Confusion and Failure: If not controlled, his presence is believed to cause the whole ritual to fail, leading to confusion, mistakes, and making it impossible to command the lesser spirit.

 Amaymon vs Other Christian Demons